 Instructions

-- Pat chicken pieces dry with paper towels.
+- Pat chicken pieces (3-4 pounds) dry with paper towels.
 Sprinkle chicken pieces with 1 teaspoon salt and 1/2 teaspoon pepper.
 In a shallow bowl, spread 3/4 cup all-purpose flour.
-Dredge chicken pieces, one at a time, in flour mixture, shaking off any excess.
+Dredge chicken pieces, one at a time, in the flour mixture, shaking off any excess.

-- Heat vegetable oil in a Dutch oven over medium-high heat.
-Add half the chicken pieces, skin side down, cooking 4-6 minutes until nicely browned.
-Remove browned chicken to a plate.
-Repeat with remaining chicken pieces, adjusting heat as need, so not to burn the flour.
+- Heat vegetable oil (1/4 cup) in a Dutch oven over medium-high heat.
+Add half the chicken pieces, skin side down, cooking for 4-6 minutes until nicely browned.
+Remove the browned chicken to a plate.
+Repeat with remaining chicken pieces, adjusting heat as needed, so as not to burn the flour.

 - Pour off all but 3 tablespoons of the oil.
-Reduce the heat to medium-low and add the onions, celery, garlic, and carrots and cook until veggies are soft, 7-8 minutes.
-Sprinkle remaining 3 tablespoons of all-purpose flour over veggies and stir to combine.
+Reduce the heat to medium-low and add the onions (2 cups), celery (1 cup), garlic (3 cloves), and carrots (2 cups) and cook until veggies are soft, 7-8 minutes.
+Sprinkle the remaining 3 tablespoons of all-purpose flour over the veggies and stir to combine.
 Continue to cook for 1 minute.
-Mix in broth, poultry seasoning, cayenne pepper, 2 teaspoon salt, 1/4 teaspoon black pepper.
+Mix in broth (3 cups), poultry seasoning (1/2 teaspoon), cayenne pepper (1/4 teaspoon), 2 teaspoon salt, and 1/4 teaspoon black pepper.
 Bring to a boil and reduce heat to low.
-Nestle chicken pieces into sauce along with any accumulated juices.
-Partially cover and simmer chicken 30-40 minutes, or until cooked through and tender.
+Nestle chicken pieces into the sauce along with any accumulated juices.
+Partially cover and simmer chicken for 30-40 minutes, or until cooked through and tender.

 - Transfer chicken to a deep platter.
 Adjust gravy seasoning if needed, then pour over chicken.
-Sprinkle with parsley and serve.
+Sprinkle with parsley (2 tablespoons) and fresh sprigs of thyme.
+Serve.

 This was easy to make and just delicious!
 I added a little worchestershire sauce.
 Served it with lightly buttered rice.
 Thanks for sharing the recipe!